kpoloney/create_aip/README.md

 required for the ARK, and the Drupal UUID is used as the ARK identifier.
 The script uses [Larkm](https://github.com/mjordan/larkm) to mint ARKs.

+The script has three arguments:
-The script's argument `--config` points to the configuration YAML file.
+- `--config` points to the configuration YAML file
+- `--get_nodes` indicates whether the script should automatically get new node IDs from Islandora
+- `--date` If `--get_nodes` is True, indicate the date to search for new nodes.
+Input date in YYYYMMDD format